Sinha5714/hangman-pp3/README.md

 ![An image of end page](assets/screenshots/restart.png)

 ### Features to be implemented
-- More question images
+- More random words
-- Sound for the game
+- Better display
-- Event listners for all buttons to call functions
+- Different levels as per the size of words
-- An online multiplayer quiz competition
+- Adding score and logging it

 ## Technology Used
 ### Language Used
   - Python